kwpick18/DataViz_Final_Project/updates.md

 ## March 28th Beginning of class

 Over the weekend, I began working on the first part of my app using the low, medium, and high danger variables.
 As I got about an hour in and began trying to run my data that I had, I realized the variables weren't what I thought they were.
 Long story short, I switched my approach and began using shot attempts, shots on goal, and goals for to try to find a correlation between number of goals and shots on the power play.
 I'm starting small and working from there.

+## March 28th End of class

+During class, I was able to troubleshoot some things I had going wrong with the first part of my app.
+I got my scatterplot to be reactive to what I wanted to show (goals for compared to proportion of shots getting through to the net) and began to plan the next part of my project.
+Next, I'd like to offer a shiny app where the user can decide what situation to look at (even strength, powerplay, PK) using radio buttons to see the trends in that data as well.